 A student who is dissatisfied with a final grade in a course should first seek an explanation from the instructor of the course within the two-week period following the receipt of the grade.
-If the student remains dissatisfied, he or she may petition the official designated for this purpose by the college in which the course is offered within a month of receiving the decision of the instructor, who will then review the mark according to the policies and procedures of that college.
-If the student is registered in a college other than the one in which the course is offered, the student may seek the counsel and assistance of the registrar, basic degree director, or other official of his or her college of registration; and in any event a copy of documentation relevant to the petition will be sent by the college receiving it to the registrar of the student's college of registration.
-If the student is dissatisfied with the outcome of this process, he or she may petition the chair of the program areas (biblical, historical, pastoral and theological studies) in which the course is offered for a second review within the month following the decision of the college.
-In this case the student shall provide a rationale for the petition and submit evidence supporting his or her view of the level at which he or she achieved the stated intended learning outcomes for the course.
+If the student remains dissatisfied, he or she may submit a petition for review, identifying any specific areas of concern, to the official designated for this purpose by the college in which the course is offered within a month of receiving the decision of the instructor.
+The designated official will review the mark according to the policies and procedures of that college.
+If the student is registered in a college other than the one in which the course is offered, the student may seek the counsel and assistance of the registrar, basic degree director, or other official of his or her college of registration.
 In some courses, such as those in which learning outcomes are evaluated to a substantial extent in ways other than written work, a review may not be possible.
-The chair of the program areas (biblical, historical, pastoral and theological studies) may seek the advice of other faculty members.
-He or she should render a decision within 21 days of the receipt of the petition.
-The mark assigned by the chair, whether lower than, the same as, or higher than the original grade, will become the new grade.
+The official charged with the review will seek to mediate between the student and the instructor in agreeing on the final grade, which may be lower than, the same as, or higher than the original grade.
+If mediation is not successful, the official will make a recommendation of a final mark to the dean or principal of the college of instruction, who will have final authority in the matter.
+The review of final course grade fee is set by and is payable to the college offering the course.